Florida homeowner guide · June 2026

 What you can do

 1. Apply for My Safe Florida Home.
 My Safe Florida Home offers a free wind mitigation inspection and matching grants up to $10,000 for hardening improvements (roof-to-wall connections, secondary water barrier, impact windows, reinforced garage doors).
-The state puts in $2 for every $1 you spend, so your $5,000 unlocks the full $10,000 grant on a $15,000 project.
+The state puts in $2 for every $1 you spend, so your $5,000 can qualify for the full $10,000 grant on a $15,000 project.
 Low-income homeowners (at or below 80% of your county's Area Median Income) get up to $10,000 with no match required.
 The 2026-2027 cycle has $405 million in funding through the General Appropriations Act.

 Three things most guides leave out: